 These Commissions supervise the work carried out by PIANC experts in the respective Working Groups on subjects of interest.
 The reports prepared by these Working Groups are the core business of our Association.

-Finally, PIANC’s finances and promotion/marketing are handled by FinCom and ProCom respectively.
+Finally, PIANC’s global finances and promotion/marketing are handled by FinCom and ProCom respectively.

 FinCom and ProCom